TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Common/Index.rst

-         This is currently only supported for "date" or "datetime" fields (i.e. :ref:`input-type fields <columns-input>` with the "eval" property set to "date" or "datetime") and the :code:`db_type` can be set only to "date" or "datetime".
+         This is currently only supported for "date" or "datetime" fields (i.e. :ref:`input-type fields <columns-input>` with the "eval" property set to "date" or "datetime") and the :code:`dbType` can be set only to "date" or "datetime".

    Scope
          Database